deeplycloudy/stormdrain/README.md

 Matplotlib linked axes support
 ==============================
-There are some helper classes in support.matplotlib to help manage linked axes that can't otherwise be shared by
+There are some helper classes in support.matplotlib to help manage linked axes that can't otherwise be shared by the sharex=ax support.

 These are hooked into the stormdrain.bounds event support.